vdouet/AirJukeBox/README.md

 - Setting a cutoff timer.
 - Basic music player functionnalities (play, pause, stop, loop, random).
 - Uploading music from the web page to the device's `Sounds/` folder to be used.
-- Downloading music from Youtube to the `Sounds/` folder to be used.
+- Downloading music from YouTube to the `Sounds/` folder to be used.
 - Deleting music from the `Sounds/` folder.

-AirJukeBox was not originally designed to be a fully-fledged music player.
+AirJukeBox was not originally designed to be a full-fledged music player.
 But feel free to ask for (or add) new functionnalities if you want.